Skip to main content

 The minimum supported TLS version is 1.2.

-When you use the refresh metadata button it will update the connection with values from the metadata including endpoints and certificates.
-It won't change the name or any options on the other tabs.
+If you use the Refresh button in the Details tab to refresh the metadata URL, the connection settings will update with values from the metadata including endpoints and certificates.
+Refreshing won't change the name or any options in the other tabs.

 Pseudonymous?

-Pseudonymous identifiers are recommended for the unique user attribute to avoid potential problems with data protection legislation as that identifier will live on for a time in the audit trail after other mapped attributes are cleared.
+Pseudonymous identifiers are recommended for the unique user attribute to avoid potential problems with data protection legislation, since that identifier will live on for a time in the audit trail after other mapped attributes are cleared.

 JavaScript errors detected